I Owe Back Taxes: Can I Still Apply for U.S. Citizenship?

 Complying with IRS requirements and showing good moral character are crucial to becoming a naturalized U.S. citizen.

-Let's say you have been a green card holder for many years, and always meant to apply for U.S. citizenship, but got too busy with work, family and the like.
+Let's say you have been a U.S. lawful permanent resident (with a green card) for many years, and always meant to apply for U.S. citizenship, but got too busy with work, family and the like.
 Then you lose your job and become unable to afford your U.S. income taxes, which leads you to not file the required tax returns at all.
-Will this bar you from applying for naturalized U.S. citizenship?
-That's what this article will discuss, namely:
+Or maybe you spent some months living overseas, had no job in the United States, received U.S. income only in the form of interest on savings or investments, and didn't realize that that this money counted toward your U.S. tax obligations (and that your worldwide income needed to be reported to the IRS).

 • why nonpayment of taxes raises good moral character concerns